 In the final PlayStation version of Rayman 2, the player can unlock a single level of the canceled 2D prototype of Rayman 2 by collecting at least 90% of all Yellow Lums and completing Crow's Nest.
 You can see more information about this prototype here.

-on March 15th, there was a recently-discovered development footage of Rayman 2 with cinematics only, no sign of gameplay here.
-As we can see there's serval cinematics; Robots marching among the burning forest, Robot Dinosaur walking, an unknown orange robot carrying a nuke, and Flips in the pink shoes.
+On March 15th, there was a recently-discovered development footage of Rayman 2 with cinematics only, no sign of gameplay here.
+As we can see there's several cinematics; Robots marching among the burning forest, Robot Dinosaur walking, an unknown orange robot carrying a nuke, and Flips in the pink shoes.

 The "Missing Link"

 During the process of transforming Rayman 2 into a 3D game, Ubi Soft created a CGI short film titled Rayman's Training.
 After its premiere to French film festival IMAGINA in February 1st, 1998, Rayman's Training has not been seen since, with the exceptions of clips being used in various Rayman ephemera from 1997 - 1998 including the infamous E3 1998 trailer.

 The short film was not known to the public for 23 years, until a listing from the French National Audiovisual Institute was found in January 2021.
 It's believed to have been a "missing link" between the original 2D concepts and the final 3D game.

 Having been made during the 2D game's development, this animated short film uses many of the concepts and designs from the 2D game involving Rayman playing a video game where a virtual Rayman is battling a sentient punching bag before collapsing with a clip of the Hunter known to exist.
 Other than these, not much is known about the short's production, and there is no full version known to be online.